-Your proposal will be peer reviewed by independent scientific experts from the MRC's college of experts.
+Your proposal will be peer reviewed by independent scientific experts from the UK and overseas.
 The MRC also sometimes consults other specialist referees in the UK and overseas.
 This peer review is the first part of a two-stage process, which helps the MRC research boards to decide which proposals to consider at their funding meetings.

 You will receive anonymous copies of the reviewers' assessments.
 If your proposal is shortlisted, you will have the opportunity to comment on them before your proposal is considered by the relevant research board.
 You will also receive feedback on the board’s final decision.